 This course focuses on expansion of the voice through the basics of Standard Speech, working on rhetoric, clarity of thought and communicating complex arguments.
-As the actor understands the fundamentals of voice and articulation, application is made to classical text using Shakespeare monologues, sonnets, and scenes.
-(ELIGIBLE FOR DISTANCE LEARNING) PR - A122
+As the actor understands the fundamentals of

 In this course the student learns how to consciously use the body as a means of communication, character creation and stage/set presence, exploring different archetypes and time periods.
-The actor is taught character
+The actor is taught character movement techniques such as finding the center of the character, the animal within, and skeletal breakdown.
+The actor learns to connect with the character's emotions through their primal needs and desires, bringing those elements to life through body language and articulation, as well as tempo, rhythm and shape.
+PR - A131